AnietieJohnson/Performing-Analysis-using-SQL/README.md

 3. Subset the employee table to have employee with date of birth above 1990
 4. Subset the salary table to show salaries less than 1 million and sort in an ascending order
 5. Modify email column of the employee table to contain just email without ‘@gmail.com’
+## Concept Demonstrated
+- Use of the SELECT Statement
+- Filtering with WHERE Clause
+- String Manipulation with LIKE Operator
+- Date Comparison
+- Sorting Data with ORDER BY Clause
+- Updating Data with UPDATE Statement
+Collectively, this task showcase my proficiency in querying and manipulating data using SQL.
+I demonstrated the ability to retrieve specific data subsets, filter rows based on conditions, work with patterns in strings, compare dates, sort data, and perform data updates.
+These skills are crucial for effective data analysis and management using SQL

 ## Solutions
 **1. Select the employee table and show the data where city is Mumbai and Delhi.**